Partitioning by key is similar to partitioning by hash, except

 For additional information about this issue, see Section 26.6, “Restrictions and Limitations on Partitioning”.

 Columns with index prefixes are not supported in partitioning keys.
 This means that

 VARBINARYcolumns can be used in a partitioning key, as long as they do not employ prefixes; because a prefix must be specified for

 TEXTcolumns in index definitions, it is not possible to use columns of these two types in partitioning keys.
-Prior to MySQL 8.0.21, columns using prefixes were permitted when creating, altering, or upgrading a partitioned table, even though they were not included in the table's partitioning key; in MySQL 8.0.21 and later, this permissive behavior is deprecated, and the server displays appropriate warnings or errors when one or more such columns are used.
+In older versions of MySQL, columns using prefixes were permitted when creating, altering, or upgrading a partitioned table, even though they were not included in the table's partitioning key; in MySQL 8.3, this permissive behavior is deprecated, and the server displays appropriate warnings or errors when one or more such columns are used.
 See Column index prefixes not supported for key partitioning, for more information and examples.Note

 Tables using the

 KEY, using the table's primary key as the partitioning key (as with other MySQL storage engines).
 In the event that the NDB Cluster table has no explicit primary key, the “hidden” primary key generated by the